sharad23/php-system-package/README.md

 # php-system-package

+   Note : Due to some reason only usable in linux

     This Objective of this package is to retive all the necessary information of the server where the project is hosted.You can extract the following things.